-Two key factors have improved our understanding of the nature of these distant, dusty, prodigiously star-forming galaxies over the past decade.
+Two key factors have improved our understanding of the nature of these distant dusty prodigiously star-forming galaxies over the past decade.
 One is the identification of large samples of strongly gravitationally lensed systems (e.g. Danielson et al. 2013; Spilker et al. 2014; Rybak et al. 2015; Geach et al. 2015; Rybak et al. 2020).
-Lensing amplifies flux, revealing emission features otherwise too faint to detect, and magnifies images of galaxies to provide access to spatial scales not achievable by any other means (Rybak et al. 2015; Geach et al. 2018; Rybak et al. 2020).
-The second is the advent of sensitive, wide bandwidth interferometry across the submillimetre-millimetre using large interferometric arrays, in particular the Atacama Large Millimetre/submillimetre Array (ALMA).
+Lensing amplifies flux, revealing emission features otherwise too faint to detect, and magnifies images of galaxies to provide access to spatial scales not achievable by any other means (Rybak et al. 2015; Geach et al. 2018; Rybak et al. 2018; Rybak et al. 2020).
+The second is the advent of sensitive wide bandwidth interferometry across the submillimetre-millimetre using large interferometric arrays, in particular the Atacama Large Millimetre/submillimetre Array (ALMA).
 The follow-up of lensed galaxies with ALMA has accelerated the establishment of a clearer, albeit still incomplete, picture of the nature of galaxies undergoing intense starbursts in the early Universe.

 What astrophysics is responsible for the existence of extreme starbursts at high-z?
-Compared to the merger-dominated ultra luminous infrared galaxies (ULIRGs) in the local universe with intense circumnuclear star formation, high-z starbursts of equivalent luminosity appear to be sustaining star formation across much larger scales Rujopakarn et al. (2011).
+Compared to the merger-dominated ultra luminous infrared galaxies (ULIRGs) in the local universe with intense circumnuclear star formation, high-z starbursts of equivalent luminosity appear to be sustaining star formation across much larger scales (Rujopakarn et al. 2011).

 Mergers undoubtedly play a role in the triggering high-z starbursts (Tacconi et al. 2010; Engel et al. 2010), but there is some observational evidence that some of the most intensely star-forming galaxies are simply consistent with large gas-dominated rotationally supported discs (Hodge et al. 2016; Jiménez-Andrade et al. 2018; Geach et al. 2018; Gullberg et al. 2018).
-In these systems a significant fraction of the ISM appears to have been driven to high density (Oteo et al. 2017; Geach et al. 2018; Doherty et al. 2020), possibly via violent disc instabilities (VDIs, e.g. Toomre 1964; Dekel et al. 2009b,a), and in this case the extreme star formation rates measured can naturally be explained by the sheer quantity of gas available for active participation in star formation (Geach & Papadopoulos 2012; Papadopoulos & Geach 2012).
-We can learn more about the actual conditions of the star-forming ISM, and the conditions of star formation in general by exploiting gravitational lensing to study the astrochemistry of these systems (Danielson et al. 2011; Spilker et al.
+In these systems, a significant fraction of the ISM appears to have been driven to high density (Oteo et al. 2017; Geach et al. 2018; Doherty et al. 2020), possibly via violent disc instabilities (VDIs; e.g. Toomre 1964; Dekel, Sari & Ceverino 2009b; Dekel et al. 2009a), and in this case, the extreme star formation rates measured can naturally be explained by the sheer quantity of gas available for active participation in star formation (Geach & Papadopoulos 2012; Papadopoulos & Geach 2012).
+We can learn more about the actual conditions of the star-forming ISM, and